MobileChromeApps/mobile-chrome-apps/chrome-cordova/plugins/polyfill-xhr-features/README.md

 # xhr-blob

-A Cordova plugin which provides Blob return type support for XHMHttpRequest in iOS (pre iOS7) and Android (pre-KitKat)
+A Cordova plugin which provides Blob return type support for XMLHttpRequest in iOS (pre iOS7) and Android (pre-KitKat)

 ## Overview